roberjacobo/MongoDB_Basics/MongoDB Basics.md

 # Welcome to MongoDB Basics by Roberto Jacobo

 ## Importing and Exporting Data
-As we know MongoDB handle the data in JSON and BSON (Binary JSON) but, first we need to decide how we are going to handle de data.
+As we know MongoDB handle the data in JSON and BSON (Binary JSON) but, first we need to decide how we are going to handle the data.

 JSON